Best California Apple Farms

 Pumpkins & Olallieberries in San Mateo County

-A great place to experience the connection to the land has been Farmer John’s Pumpkin Farm, which appears to be termporarily closed.
-Do check out their website because it used to be open daily, mid September to Halloween.
+A great place to experience the connection to the land has been Farmer John’s Pumpkin Farm.
 Farmer John’s has been a family-run farm since 1947.
-Originally growing flowers and produce, for the last dozen years Farmer John has been focusing on pumpkins and the public so families can experience a real pumpkin farm.
-His passion is infectious and he delights in introducing you to the wide variety of shapes and colors of pumpkins, as well as gorgeous sunflowers and fun activities.
-Try to visit during their annual Mountain Dog Day because your tiny travelers will be thrilled with the Bernese who show up — more than 1,300 have attended in the past.
+Originally growing flowers and produce, experience a real pumpkin farm.
+The farmers delight in introducing you to the wide variety of shapes and colors of pumpkins.
+Admire the gorgeous sunflowers, Try to visit during their annual Mountain Dog Day because your tiny travelers will be thrilled with the Bernese who show up — more than 1,300 have attended in the past.

 Apple Farms & U-Pick Pumpkins in Santa Cruz County

-If fresh apples, tree climbing, ‘mile-high’ pie sampling, and fingers stained with berry juice sound like the components of a fun family outing, drive farther south down the coast to Santa Cruz County for some apple picking and farm stand browsing.
+Do fresh apples, tree climbing, ‘mile-high’ pie sampling, and fingers stained with berry juice sound like the components of a fun family outing?
+If so, drive farther south down the coast to Santa Cruz County for some apple picking and farm stand browsing.

 Several orchards are located within 45 minutes’ drive of the popular tourist resort towns of Santa Cruz and Capitola.
-Families with more time should also spend a day at the Santa Cruz classic Boardwalk Amusement Park, tour the Redwood forest on the Roaring Camp historic steam train, and browse the many offbeat, hippie and New Age shops along seaside Capitola’s cute main streets.
+Plan to spend a day at the Santa Cruz classic Boardwalk Amusement Park.
+Pass the weekend.
+Ride the Roaring Camp historic steam train and have some tacos by the beach.
+Browse the many offbeat, hippie and New Age shops along seaside Capitola’s cute main streets.
 Plan carefully, as many activities are scheduled weekends only.

 The apple-pickers’ orchard of note is Gizdich Ranch, located at 55 Peckham Road in Watsonville, CA 95076.
 It was founded by Vincent John Gizdich in 1937.
-It still covers 60 acres of the Watsonville foothills, while many other growers in the largely agricultural Pajaro Valley region have converted to berry farming.
+It still covers 60 acres of the Watsonville foothills.
+Many other growers in the largely agricultural Pajaro Valley region have converted to berry farming.
 Even at Gizdich, strawberries, olallie berries, boysenberries and raspberries can be picked from May to July.
-Watch apple juice pressing each Saturday from September-May.
-The three local pick-your-own varieties in autumn are Red Delicious, Golden Delicious and Newtown Pippins, said to keep well for up to three months after picking.
+Watch apple juice pressing each Saturday from September to May.
+Pick your own Red Delicious, Golden Delicious and Newtown Pippins.
+The latter keepswell for up to three months after picking.
 The Gizdichs advise using these apples, about a third the cost of store-bought produce, for jams, pies and sauces.
 Another dozen varieties picked by the pros are sold in their farm stand, near their shops for ‘antiques’ and fresh squeezed apple juice, and Pie Shop and Deli.

 If you’re traveling during the fall, please check out FTF’s Guide to Pick Your Own Apple and Pumpkin Farms around the USA.